dora-metrics/pelorus/docs/philosophy/outcomes/developer_adoption.md

 _Component Maintainers ($M$)_

-:   A set of how many maintainers the tool have over the time
+:   A set of how many maintainers the component have over the time

     Expressed as a set of tuples (integer, timestamp), where